-Apps can make exploring a new country less stressful, be it a travel app, language translator, money converter or a health app.
-Smartertravel.com offers an ultimate downloadable packing checklist to make sure you don't forget must-haves like adaptors and toothbrushes.
+Apps and websites can make exploring a new country much more manageable, be it a travel tips site, language translator, money converter or a health app.
+Smartertravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will make sure you don't forget must-haves like adaptors and toothbrushes.

 Throw these handy extras in your case to save space and keep your stress levels to a minimum: